""We live in a society where the emotional

 Love that is shaming and abusive is an insane,

 ridiculous concept.
-Just as insane and ridiculous as the concept
+Just as insane and ridiculous as the concept of

-of murder and war in the name of God."
+murder and war in the name of God."

-"What we traditionally have called normal parenting
+"What we traditionally have called normal

-parents.
+their parents.
 "Do as I say - not as I do," does not work with children.

 Emotionally dishonest parents cannot be emotionally healthy role models,